 Replicating those conditions in a remote situation is complex.
 First and foremost, it is crucial that the audio and video link between the meeting room and the interpreters is achieved by means of an internal, physical cable.
 In addition, to preserve the quality of the interpretation service provided, Calliope-Interpreters makes the following recommendations:

-Before the meeting, seek the advice of your Consultant Interpreter about the project’s feasibility, and involve him or her in the preparatory meetings with the conference organizers, logistics coordinators and technicians.
+- Before the meeting, seek the advice of your Consultant Interpreter about the project’s feasibility, and involve him or her in the preparatory meetings with the conference organisers, logistics coordinators and technicians.

-Ensure that technicians are specifically assigned to the interpretation, both in the meeting room and with the interpreters, to ensure that the microphones are being used properly, that the sound transmitted is of the necessary quality, and that the sound-image synchronization is perfect.
+- Ensure that technicians are specifically assigned to the interpretation, both in the meeting room and with the interpreters, to ensure that the microphones are being used properly, that the sound transmitted is of the necessary quality, and that the sound-image synchronisation is perfect.

 - on the first monitor, the presenter, and if appropriate, the chairman of the meeting and the rostrum, or the various panel members in the case of a roundtable discussion or question-and-answer session, as well as any speakers from the audience;